janusqa/blazorstore/BLAZOR.md

 <SfRichTextEditor @bind-Value="ProductDto.Description"></SfRichTextEditor>

-Add API to Blazer Server Project
+Add API to Blazer Server Project (needed if you have web assembly client) Note API can be in it's own project but unless there is a good reason, why not have it in the same Blazor server project to cut down on projects needed to be managed.
+Blazor server is well capable of hosting the API part also.
 ---
 1. dotnet add BlazorStore package Asp.Versioning.Mvc
 2. dotnet add BlazorStore package Asp.Versioning.Mvc.ApiExplorer